DataSF/datasf.github.io/_drafts/intermediate-excel-i.md

 This classroom based workshop is the second in a series of workshops on Excel offered by the Data Academy.
 It builds on the fundamentals of Excel and introduces more advanced ways to manipulate and format data in spreadsheets.&nbsp;

-This course is a natural continuation of our Introduction to Excel training. &nbsp; &nbsp;&nbsp;
+This course is a natural continuation of our Introduction to Excel training.

 ## What you’ll learn